 Employer Sponsored Visas

-A 457 visa is valid for up to four (4) years and work experience gained in Australia on this visa may lead to permanent residence either through sponsorship by an eligible employer or the skilled migration program.
+A 482 visa is valid for up to two years (short-term stream) unless International Trade Obligation applies (4 years).
+In medium-term stream the 482 visa is valid for four (4) years.
+Work experience gained in Australia in medium-term stream may lead to permanent residence either through sponsorship by an eligible employer or the skilled migration program.

 Employers must seek and obtain approval to sponsor and recruit overseas workers.
-A business will be approved for a specified number of overseas workers over a 2 year period.
+A business will be approved for a specified number of overseas workers over the validity of the sponsorship.

 Employers must nominate each of the positions they wish to fill with an overseas worker.
 The nomination must relate to an occupation which meets a minimum skills threshold covering managerial, professional, associate professional and trade occupations.
 The nominated position must also be paid a minimum salary level as specified in a Gazette Notice.

-The 457 visa is a temporary visa valid for up to four (4) years and permits the holder to live and work in Australia with a sponsoring employer.
+The 482 visa is a temporary visa and permits the holder to live in Australia and work for a sponsoring employer only.